MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-themes.md

 ### Enumerations in the JSON file
-The following section defines the enumerations you can use in the JSON file.
+The following section defines the enumerations that you can use in the JSON file.

     {
         "legend": {